What Are Micro Conversions, Why They Matter & 10 Examples

 What is a macro conversion?

-Macro conversion refers to the overall end goal of your website.
-For an ecommerce website, your macro conversion is probably making a purchase, while SaaS companies are more interested in generating subscriptions.
+Macro conversion refers to the ultimate goal of your website.
+For an ecommerce website, your primary macro conversion is probably making a purchase, while SaaS companies are more interested in generating subscriptions.

 Depending on what macro conversion you’re trying to achieve, you’ll need to focus on different micro conversions.
-A SaaS company will chase after free trial signups, for example, in order to encourage their visitors to eventually macro convert by subscribing.
+For example, a SaaS company will chase after free trial signups in order to encourage their visitors to eventually macro convert by subscribing.

 Wrapping up